-Dalriada was provided with a purported SIP for the Scheme, created by the former trustee, but this was not fit for purpose.
-No serviceable SIP exists for the Scheme.
-As the Scheme has fewer than 100 members it is not a legal requirement to produce a SIP.
+No serviceable Statement of Investment Principles exists for the Scheme.
+However, as the Scheme has fewer than 100 members it is not a requirement.

-The Scheme currently holds minimal liquid assets.
-However, should sufficient assets be recovered on behalf of the Scheme, Dalriada will take appropriate advice to determine a suitable investment strategy.
-Such a strategy would reflect Dalriada's intention to wind-up the Scheme as soon as it is possible, giving members the opportunity to transfer any remaining funds to a more suitable arrangement of their choice.
+The Scheme currently holds little in the way of liquid assets.
+However, should sufficient assets be recovered on behalf of the Scheme in due course, Dalriada will take appropriate advice to determine a suitable investment strategy which reflects Dalriada's intention to wind up the Scheme as soon as it is able, giving members the opportunity to transfer any remaining funds to a more suitable arrangement of their choice.